Single-cell sequencing: Background

-A typical human cell consists of about 2 x 3.3 billion base pairs of DNA and 600 million mRNA bases.
+A typical human cell contains about 2 x 3.3 billion base pairs of DNA and 600 million mRNA bases.
 Usually, a mix of millions of cells is used in sequencing the DNA or RNA using traditional methods like Sanger sequencing or next generation sequencing.
 By deep sequencing of DNA and RNA from a single cell, cellular functions can be investigated extensively.
 Like typical next-generation sequencing experiments, single-cell sequencing protocols generally contain the following steps: isolation of a single cell, nucleic acid extraction and amplification, sequencing library preparation, sequencing, and bioinformatic data analysis.
 It is more challenging to perform single-cell sequencing than sequencing from cells in bulk.
 The minimal amount of starting materials from a single cell makes degradation, sample loss, and contamination exert pronounced effects on the quality of sequencing data.
 In addition, due to the picogram level of the number of nucleic acids used, heavy amplification is often needed during sample preparation of single-cell sequencing, resulting in uneven coverage, noise, and inaccurate quantification of sequencing data.

 Recent technical improvements make single-cell sequencing a promising tool for approaching a set of seemingly inaccessible problems.
 For example, heterogeneous samples, rare cell types, cell lineage relationships, mosaicism of somatic tissues, analyses of microbes that cannot be cultured, and disease evolution can all be elucidated through single-cell sequencing.
 Single-cell sequencing was selected as the method of the year 2013 by Nature Publishing Group.